An Idyllic Chill Weekend In Negril, Jamaica

 Instead I ended up next door at Shark’s.
 I had some refreshing sour sop juice and a fragrant curry chicken…made fresh, really authentic and hearty.
 Hit the spot while a pop-up torrential thunderstorm swept through!

 You might also like: 6 Travel Intentions for 2022

 I had read somewhere that Patsy’s had the best cappuccino in Negril, so on my last full day I took a cab out that way (it’s on the way to Seven Mile Beach).
 And it is SO CUTE.
 I’d love to just chill here, the patio area in particular was so charming,

 I could have sat there and read and drank all day, but I’d already asked the taxi driver to come back for me at a certain time to take me to the beach so it didn’t work out.

-Still, I enjoyed their good coffee and great food.
+Still, I enjoyed Patsy’s good coffee and great food.
 I can’t remember the name of the dish, but I think they were like pineapple pancakes with tropical fruit?